-- 2.32 State Board: The state board of education created pursuant to section 1 of article IX of the state constitution. - 2.33 Sufficient Duration: Dependent on a number of factors including the program or strategy being used, the age of the student, and the severity of the deficit involved. - 2.34 Summative Assessment: An end of year comprehensive measurement of student mastery in order to inform taxpayers and state policy makers, support identification of successful programs, and serve a variety of state and federal accountability needs. - 2.35 Systematic Instruction: A carefully planned sequence of instruction that is thought out and designed before activities and lessons are planned, maximizing the likelihood that whenever children are asked to learn something new, they already possess the appropriate prior knowledge and understandings to see its value and to learn it effectively. - 2.36 Teacher: The professional responsible for the literacy instruction of the student(s) and may include the main instructor for a class, an instructional coach, reading interventionist, special education teacher, Title I teacher or other personnel who are identified as effective in the teaching of reading. - 2.37 Vocabulary: Knowledge of words and word meanings and includes words that a person understands and uses in language.
-Vocabulary is essential for both learning to read and comprehending text. - 3.00 Administration of Interim and Diagnostic Reading Assessments and Determination of a Significant Reading Deficiency. - 3.01 All students in grades K-3 shall be assessed with a state board approved interim reading assessment. - 3.01(A) Students in kindergarten shall be assessed using a state board approved interim reading assessment during the first 90 days of the school year.
-If an LEP administers the state board approved interim reading assessment within the first 60 days of the school year, it is not required to administer the literacy component of the school readiness assessment required pursuant to section 22-7-1014(1)(a), C.R.S. - 3.01(B) Each student in grades one through three shall be assessed using a state board approved interim reading assessment within 30 calendar days of the student's first day of attendance. - 3.01(C) If, based on grade-level cut-scores on the state board approved interim reading assessment in a specific school year, a teacher finds that a student demonstrates reading competency appropriate for his or her grade level, the LEP is not required to administer the state board approved interim reading assessments to the student for the remainder of the specific school year.
-Students who score at or below the cut-off score for a significant reading deficiency on a state board approved interim reading assessment shall receive the services outlined in section 4.00 of these rules, below. - 3.01(D) If a student scores at or below the cut-score approved by the state board to indicate a significant reading deficiency on the approved interim reading assessment, the student may be administered a second, confirming probe using an approved interim reading assessment within 30 calendar days of when the student was first assessed.
-During the 30 day window, the LEP shall ensure the student receives scientifically-based and evidence-based core instruction and intervention.
+- 23.33 Screening: An assessment that provides a quick sample of critical reading skills that will inform the teacher if the student is on track for grade level reading competency by the end of the school year.
+A screening assessment is a first alert that a student may need extra help to make adequate progress in reading during the year. - 2.34 Significant Reading Deficiency: A student does not meet the minimum skill levels for reading competency in the areas of phonemic awareness, phonics, vocabulary development, reading fluency, including oral skills, and reading comprehension established by the state board for the student's grade level. - 2.35 State Board: The state board of education created pursuant to section 1 of article IX of the state constitution. - 2.36 Sufficient Duration: Dependent on a number of factors including the program or strategy being used, the age of the student, and the severity of the deficit involved. - 2.37 Summative Assessment: An end of year comprehensive measurement of student mastery in order to inform taxpayers and state policy makers, support identification of successful programs, and serve a variety of state and federal accountability needs. - 2.38 Systematic Instruction: A carefully planned sequence of instruction that is thought out and designed before activities and lessons are planned, maximizing the likelihood that whenever children are asked to learn something new, they already possess the appropriate prior knowledge and understandings to see its value and to learn it effectively. - 2.39 Teacher: The professional responsible for the literacy instruction of the student(s) and may include the main instructor for a class, an instructional coach, Reading Interventionist (in grades K-3), special education teacher, Title I teacher or other personnel who are identified as effective in the teaching of reading and who has been employed to teach kindergarten or any of grades one through three. - 2.40 Vocabulary: Knowledge of words and word meanings and includes words that a person understands and uses in language.
+Vocabulary is essential for both learning to read and comprehending text.

+3.00 Administration of Interim and Diagnostic Reading Assessments and Determination of a Significant Reading Deficiency.

+- 3.01 All students in grades K-3 shall be assessed with a state board approved interim reading assessment. - 3.01(A) Students in kindergarten shall be assessed using a state board approved interim reading assessment during the first 90 days of the school year.
+If an LEP administers the state board approved interim reading assessment within the first 60 days of the school year, it is not required to administer the literacy component of the school readiness assessment required pursuant to section 22-7-1014(1)(a), C.R.S. - 3.01(B) Each student in grades one through three shall be assessed using a state board approved interim reading assessment within 30 calendar days of the student's first day of attendance.